hermed1/translation-chrome-extension/README.md

 Name in chrome web store: QuickTranslate

-Purpose: translate any word or group of words from english into you native language.
+Purpose: translate any word or group of words from english into your native language.
 Allows the user to continue reading in english without having to translate the entire page.

 Available in: